 2. Ask Questions, Be Creative

 Be creative with your questions and answers, have fun.
 Everyone has a good story.
-If you meet someone outside of your target network, they might know someone in their network that could help you.
+If you meet someone outside of your target network, they might be able to introduce you to someone that could help you.

 3. Start Conversations

 Avoid the "work the room" approach.
-Have a few quality conversations, instead of trying to meet everyone with little interaction and discussion.
+Focus on quality conversations, instead of trying to meet everyone with only brief interaction and discussion.